 Congressional and state legislative efforts to combat gun violence have had successes over the past few decades.
-Nevertheless, I pose this question for you to consider: What have been the unintended implications of gun laws for the people who did not participate in the policy-making decision, such as people of color, low-income communities, and members of the LGBTQ+ community?
+Nevertheless, I pose this question for you to consider: What are the unintended implications of gun laws for the people who do not participate in the policy-making decisions, such as people of color, low-income communities, and members of the LGBTQ+ community?

-I ask this question to shed light on the lack of diversity and lack of collaboration with impacted communities over the past three decades in dealing with gun violence.
+I ask this question to shed light on the lack of diversity and lack of collaboration the gun violence prevention movement has fallen into.
 Philanthropists, activists, and elected officials should create change for and by the people and fully recognize that those closest to the problem are closest to the solution.

 Our communities cannot afford to endure another elected official who grows complacent with the issues their constituents are faced with on a daily basis.
-In addition to pushing for legislation, I challenge those in power to step out of their home office or workspace and step into the homes, parks, and/or cities that are witnessing chronic and persistent violence.
-Skip the bus tours and embark on a road trip to capture a raw glimpse of what suffering and pain exist in different communities.
+In addition to pushing for legislation, I challenge those in power to step out of their home offices or workspaces and step into the homes, parks, and/or cities that are witnessing chronic and persistent violence.
+Skip the bus tours and embark on a road trip to capture a raw glimpse of how suffering and pain exist in different communities.

 I understand that witnessing trauma firsthand is difficult, but our communities need you to understand our struggles and pain.